Herc (The Wire): Season 1

 Herc and Carver work in Narcotics with Detective Kima Greggs.
 All three join the Barksdale detail headed by their shift lieutenant, Cedric Daniels.
 Herc and Carver get into trouble early in the investigation when, along with Roland Pryzbylewski, they drunkenly charge into a Barksdale-controlled housing project and harass a group of youths.
 While there, Prez pistol whips one of the youths, blinding him in one eye and nearly inciting a riot.
 Herc is slightly injured when angry residents throw bottles and fire at the officers, but returns early from his sick leave to take part in raids on the Barksdale operation.

 When young dealer Bodie Broadus punches Pat Mahon during a raid, Herc, Carver and Greggs give him a beating.
 When Bodie later escapes from a juvenile detention center, Herc and Carver rearrest him and beat him again when he remains defiant.
 Even so, the three play pool together when they find themselves having to wait hours to hand Bodie over.
 Herc's character is also humanized somewhat when, in a failed attempt to arrest Bodie at his grandmother's house, he apologizes to her for his rough language and listens politely as she discusses Bodie's troubled past.

 When Herc and Carver intercept the Barksdale crew's profits for a day by tailing Wee-Bey Brice, Herc considers keeping some of the money, but Carver realizes that figures mentioned on the wiretap might leave them exposed.
 Some of the money still goes missing when the bag rips in their trunk.
 After Daniels confronts them about the missing money, Carver begins to suspect Herc has stolen it, until it is found in the spare-wheel well of the car.
 Daniels assumes they simply stole and then returned the money.
 Later, while raiding a drug stash in Pimlico, Herc and Carver do steal money for themselves.

 With little study, Herc takes and passes the sergeant's exam, placing 18th on the list of passing officers.
 After celebrating, he finds out that he will not in fact be promoted, likely because of prior allegations of police brutality.
-However, Carver, who ranked much lower than Herc on the exam, is promoted to Sergeant; it's implied that Carver's promotion is as a reward for acting as Deputy Commissioner Ervin Burrell's spy within the detail.
+However, Carver, who ranked much lower than Herc on the exam, is promoted to Sergeant; it's implied that Carver's promotion is a reward for acting as Deputy Commissioner Ervin Burrell's spy within the detail.